 Disadvantages of the tubeless system

-- Complexity of installation and removal
+- Complexity of install and removal

-The tubeless system can sometimes encounter difficulties in maintaining constant tire pressure.
-Therefore, it is recommended to regularly check the pressure and, if necessary, adjust it.
-It is optimal to check and possibly adjust pressure before each ride or at least once a week.
-Gradual loss of pressure is a natural process occurring in a tubeless system. - Complicated repairs on the road
+The tubeless system can sometimes encounter difficulties in maintaining consistent pressure in the tires.
+Therefore, regular monitoring of pressure and, if necessary, its adjustment is recommended.
+Optimally, pressure should be checked and adjusted before each ride or at least once a week.
+Gradual pressure loss is a natural process occurring in the tubeless system. - Complex on-trail repairs

 Original content.
 Copying and distributing the material is prohibited.